THUDM/ChatGLM3/README_en.md

 ```
 pip install -r requirements.txt
 ```
-+ The `transformers` library version should be `4.30.2` and above, and `torch` library should be 2.0 and above to obtain the best inference performance.
 + In order to ensure that the version of `torch` is correct, please strictly follow the instructions of [official documentation](https://pytorch.org/get-started/locally/) for installation.
-+ The `gradio` library version should be the `3.x` version.

 ### Integrated Demo